hiveuprss/hive-start-menu/README.md

-# steem-menu
+# hive-menu

-Steem is much bigger than Steemit!
-Steem has so much to offer, so here's a menu of useful stuff to try out.
+Hive is much bigger than you think!
+Hive has so much to offer, so here's a menu of useful stuff to try out.

-The Steem Menu extension is geared towards new Steemians.
-It helps with discovery and quick reference for the many web apps outside of Steemit.
-It is a collection of shortcuts to useful Steem blockchain web apps.
-As the explosion of Steem blockchain app development continues, new apps will be added to the menu.
+The Hive Menu extension is geared towards new Hivers.
+It helps with discovery and quick reference for the many web apps outside of Hive.blog.
+It is a collection of shortcuts to useful Hive blockchain web apps.
+As the explosion of Hive blockchain app development continues, new apps will be added to the menu.

-The Steem Menu includes several apps which require authentication.
-This extension pairs well with the Steem Keychain extension.
+The Hive Menu includes several apps which require authentication.
+This extension pairs well with the Hive Keychain extension.